cyelons45/esri-webpack-babel-/readme.md

-# esri-webpack
+# esri-webpack-babel

-ESRI JSAPI with Webpack demo
+A bare bones example showing how to use the

-[ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/) with [webpack](https://webpack.github.io/) demo, using ES2015
+[ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/) in an application built with [webpack](https://webpack.github.io/) and  [Babel](https://babeljs.io/) to compile ES2015 modules.

-Generates separate app and vendor bundles via webpack, while pulling in the ESRI JSAPI and dojo via CDN.
+Bundles application code via webpack, while pulling in the ArcGIS API for JavaScript (and Dojo) via CDN.

 ## Running the demo